soxueren/atsd/api/sql/README.md

 ### Cancelling Queries

-A running query can be cancelled at any time if it is executing longer than expected, for example if the query doesn't include any conditions in the `WHERE` clause.
+A running query can be cancelled at any time, for example if it is executing longer than expected.

-When a query is cancelled no results are returned to the client.
+When a query is cancelled no results are returned to the client and the query is terminated with an error.

 ### Query Logging